-It's an amazing thing . . . .
-We were having a conversation about "art" in America.
+It’s an amazing thing . . . one snowy day we were having a conversation in a little Lexington cafe about “art” in America.

 As a performing songwriter and folksinger, I was getting frustrated that the music I loved was presented either in small coffeehouses, clubs or outdoor festivals.
-Not that any is "bad" at all.
+Not that any is “bad” at all.
 But just that?
-Why no "class," no elegance?
-My good friend Jim Piston listened and, after a few moments of thought, responded, "Why don't we use that movie theater downtown and put on some shows?
-You know, let's try it out . . ."
+Why no “class,” no elegance?
+My good friend Jim Piston listened and, after a few moments we decided, “Why don’t we use that old movie theater downtown and put on some shows?
+You know, let’s try it out . . .”

 So on a snowy February afternoon in 1993, the Troubadour Concert Series was born.
-Fred Mills, the manager of the Kentucky Theater, welcomed the idea into the historic venue.
-We all agreed that we would do six shows that summer, assemble a crew of tie-dyed, granola-chompin, sandal-wearing music lovin' volunteers to run the concerts, and just have a good time for the summer.
-The folks at BUDWEISER agreed to underwrite the series and local radio and TV stations donated advertising.
+The Kentucky Theater welcomed the idea into the historic venue and let us turn the historic movie house into a concert hall.
+We all agreed that we would do six shows that summer, assemble a crew of tie-dyed, granola-chompin, sandal-wearing music lovin’ volunteers to run the concerts, and just have a good time for the summer.
+The folks at local radio and TV stations donated advertising.